Skoda Superb hybrid review

 The Skoda Superb has long offered a compelling combination of high quality, high specification, comfort and interior space at an affordable price.
 Now, it has a plug-in hybrid drivetrain option, too, available across the range in SE, SE L, SportLine and L&K trim levels, and with either a hatchback or cavernous estate body.

-A final official fuel-economy figure has yet to be issued, but Skoda anticipates something in the region of 188mpg will be returned from the latest WLTP test procedure.
-As always with plug-in hybrids, this assumes making full use of the car's electric range (34 miles in the case of the Superb) and charging its batteries whenever possible.
+Fuel economy can be as high as 235mpg, but as always with plug-in hybrids, this assumes making full use of the car's electric range (36-37 miles in the case of the Superb) and charging its batteries whenever possible.
 A 3.6kW home wallbox will top the battery up fully in three-and-a-half hours.

 On the outside, Skoda has retained the Superb's subtly classy looks for the iV, with no obvious cues setting it apart from the petrol and diesel versions.
 The charge port is concealed in the front grille until you need it, and there are just a few subtle 'iV' badges to be found at various points on the body.